Recreation Facilities Re-Opening Plan

 - Walking Paths & Trails

 Park trails remain open.
 Walking, hiking, biking, and running are allowable activities provided social distancing is maintained.
 On Town trails and paths, users should move aside and leave room for others to pass; runners and cyclists should alert others when approaching and wait for others to step aside before passing.
 If social distancing can't be maintained, users must wear a face covering.

 - Passive recreation only.
 No pick-up or organized games of any kind.

-- All buildings will remain closed to the public including: The Carriage House, Nature Center and Children’s Barn are closed until further notice.
+- All buildings will remain closed to the public including the Carriage House, Nature Center, and Children’s Barn are closed until further notice.

 - Until further notice, reservations of picnic areas and conference rooms are not being taken.